christian-post/weather-station/README.md

 # weather-station
-weather station intended for raspberry pi
+weather station intended for raspberry pi (still in development)